sowcow/ogden-german/README.md

 - See if you typed it right.
 - Your score reflects that.
 - There is a time limit.
-- The list of words is generated from Ogden's Basic English vocabulary with omition of ~5 words.
+- The list of words is taken from Ogden's Basic English vocabulary with omition of ~5 words.
-- Translations are stored in [a text file](processing/translations.yml).
+- Abundant list of translations has been automatically generated

 ## Status